Tick-borne encephalitis: Signs and symptoms

 TBE virus infections are often asymptomatic, which means that the infected individual show no symptoms of disease.
 In clinical cases, the disease is most often biphasic.
 After an incubation period of approximately one week (range: 4–28 days) from exposure (tick bite), non-specific symptoms occur.
 These symptoms are fever, malaise, headache, nausea, vomiting, and myalgias that persist for about 5 days.
 Then, after approximately one week without symptoms, some of the infected develop neurological symptoms, i.e., meningitis, encephalitis, or meningoencephalitis.
 Myelitis also occurs with or without encephalitis.
+Tongue tremor has also been described as a characteristic neurological manifestation of TBE, occurring in more than 30% of patients during the neurological phase.

 Sequelae persist for a year or more in approximately one third of people who develop neurological disease.
 The most common long-term symptoms are headache, concentration difficulties, memory impairment, and other symptoms of cognitive dysfunction.

 Mortality depends on the subtype of the virus.
 For the European subtype, mortality rates are 0.5% to 2% for people who develop neurological disease.

 In dogs, the disease also manifests as a neurological disorder with signs varying from tremors to seizures and death.

 In ruminants, neurological disease is also present, and animals may refuse to eat, appear lethargic, and also develop respiratory signs.

 Cause

 TBE is caused by tick-borne encephalitis virus, a member of the genus Flavivirus in the family Flaviviridae.
 It was first isolated in 1937 in the USSR by a team led by Lev A. Zilber.

-Three virus sub-types also exist: